Towards Autonomous Visual Navigation in Arable Fields: Conclusion

 \subsubsection{Vegetation Mask and Crop Center Extraction}

 In the first stage, we summarize a row by the position of the individual plants along it.
 Each plant is represented by its center point.
-We obtain this by first computing the vegetation mask of the input RGB image using the Excess Green Index (ExG)~\cite{woebbecke1995asae}.
-To separate foreground and background pixels in the image based on ExG we employ Otsu's method~\cite{reimann2005background}.
+We obtain this by first computing the vegetation mask of the input RGB image using the excess green index (ExG)~\cite{woebbecke1995asae}.
+To separate foreground and background pixels in the image based on ExG we employ Otsu's method~\cite{reimann2005background} which obviates the need for manual tuning of a threshold.
 Then, each connected component in the vegetation mask is converted to an object of interest (plant) with the unique center point obtained from the center of mass.

-One issue associated with this technique occurs when multiple ``plants'' are absorbed into a single large region.
-A single region representing an entire crop-row negatively impacts later stages such as line fitting (described in the next Section).
-To reconcile this we divide contours into smaller subsections horizontally if they exceed a predefined maximum height, as shown in~\figref{fig:observation_space}.
+One issue associated with this technique occurs when multiple ``plants'' are absorbed into a single large region most often occurring with bushy plants.
+A single region representing an entire crop-row negatively impacts later stages such as line fitting.
+To reconcile this we divide contours into smaller subsections if they exceed a predefined maximum height, depicted in~\figref{fig:observation_space}.
 Ultimately, this step allows us to cater for a larger variety of canopy types.